 Passing a criminal background check is required in order to work with vulnerable adults and will most likely be a condition of employment as a certified peer support specialist in Idaho.
-We encourage you to confirm that you can pass a criminal background check prior to applying to this training.
-However, we do not require you to submit proof of your background check with your application nor can we provide you with an Agency Number for your background check.
-Your background check will be conducted by your future employer, and they will provide you with an Agency Number.
-Please visit the Criminal History Unit website at https://healthandwelfare.idaho.gov/chu and contact them at 208-332-7990 or crimhist@dhw.idaho.gov if you have questions about your ability to pass a background check.
-Note that you may not be able to pass a background check if you have had a felony in the last 5 years even if it is not a disqualifying offense.
-You can read additional information about background checks, including the background check waiver process that is now available, by clicking the link at the bottom of our resources page at www.idahopeersupport.com/resources.
+We encourage you to confirm that you are able to pass a criminal background check prior to applying to this training; however, we do not require you to submit your background check with this application.
+Your background check will be conducted by your future employer.
+Please visit the Criminal History Unit website at https://chu.dhw.idaho.gov and contact them at 208-332-7990 or crimhist@dhw.idaho.gov if you have questions about your ability to pass a background check. \\Note that you may not be able to pass a background check if you have had a felony in the last 5 years even if it is not a disqualifying offense.